C0m3b4ck/Vulntest-AI-Agent/README.md

 ## Roadmap / Future Enhancements
 - Add more functions to be extracted from keywords
-- (maybe) add safety measures for words like "ddos" that will warn the user about potential consequences.
-These words will be stored in safety.conf
 - Support multiple target extraction per prompt
 - Add logging and analytics of executed commands (and debugger mode)
 - Support other command substitution tokens besides `{target}`